Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

 Ablation is performed using one of the following methods:

-- Percutaneous, in which needle electrodes are inserted through the skin and into the site of the tumor.
+- Percutaneous, in which the doctor inserts needle electrodes through the skin and into the site of the tumor.

-Using imaging-guidance, your physician will insert the needle electrode through the skin and advance it to the site of the tumor.
+Using imaging-guidance, your doctor will insert the needle electrode through the skin and advance it to the site of the tumor.

 Once the needle electrode is in place, radiofrequency energy is applied.
 For a large tumor, it may be necessary to do multiple ablations by repositioning the needle electrode or by placing multiple needles into different parts of the tumor to ensure no tumor tissue is left behind.

-At the end of the procedure, the needle electrode will be removed and pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
+At the end of the procedure, the doctor will remove the needle electrode and apply pressure to stop any bleeding.
+They will cover the opening in the skin with a dressing.
 No sutures are needed.

 What will I experience during and after the procedure?